R-Ross414/compiler-construction-2020/Answers/practice-test-3-4/README.md

 I drawn out the  [abstract syntax tree](Test-3-4-ast.jpg) and labelled it with concrete syntax for better readability.

 In the [proof tree](Test-3-4-2-1.jpg) I highlighted in red the part of the tree that is written while "going down".

+**Further Exercise**: Label all the horizontal lines in the proof tree with the operational semantics rules that justify them.

 ### b)